nickperrott/pulumi-snowflake/README.md

 │   │   └── attribute
-│   ├── database                # The Database resource and dynamic provider │   ├── fileformat              # The File Format resource and dynamic provider │   ├── schema                  # The Schema resource and dynamic provider │   ├── stage                   # The Stage resource and dynamic provider │   ├── storageintegration      # The Storage Integration resource and dynamic provider
+│   ├── database                # The Database resource and dynamic provider │   ├── fileformat              # The File Format resource and dynamic provider │   ├── pipe                    # The Pipe resource and dynamic provider │   ├── schema                  # The Schema resource and dynamic provider │   ├── stage                   # The Stage resource and dynamic provider │   ├── storageintegration      # The Storage Integration resource and dynamic provider